 You can offer to haul off people’s inconvenient odds and ends for them.

-This job has the added benefit of allowing you to sift through the stuff after you haul it off, because it might still be valuable!
+This job has the added benefit of allowing you to sift through the stuff after you haul it off because it might still be valuable!
 It’s not too uncommon for people to get rid of useful stuff.

-If you have an eye for quality, or even better, if you’re any good at flipping, this service can serve a double-purpose!
+If you have an eye for quality, or even better, if you’re any good at flipping, this service can serve a double purpose!

 2. Moving Services

 Continuing on from our example up above, lots and lots of people need to move every year.
-But a moving company is not price to sneeze at, and can possibly sink the customer a thousand dollars or so if they own a lot of stuff.
+But a moving company is not priced to sneeze at, and can possibly sink the customer a thousand dollars or so if they own a lot of stuff.

 That’s where you corner in on the business.